utshomax/postman-docs/src/pages/docs/postman-flows/flows-query-language/function-reference.md

 ### decodeUrl

-Decodes string from a URL.
+Decodes a string from a URL.

 <table class="code-ref-table">
 <tbody>